Operation Legend: St. Louis

 On August 14, 2020, the first arrests were announced since the start of Operation LeGend to crack down on violent crime.
-Federal authorities says one of the men is a suspect in the murder of a 6-year-old child that happened in St. Louis during February.
+Federal authorities say one of the men is a suspect in the murder of a 6-year-old child that happened in St. Louis during February.
 Deandre White, 24, faces a federal charge for being a felon in possession of a gun.
 Authorities raided his house and found a weapon, ammunition, and hundreds of fentanyl pills.
 Troy Jackson, 28, is also charged for being a felon with a gun and intent to sell fentanyl.
 He was already out on parole, and on the run for murder and assault charges.

 According to the U.S. Department of Justice, 89 people have been charged with federal crimes in St. Louis.
 A total of 44 defendants have been charged with narcotics-related offenses; 37 defendants have been charged with firearms-related offenses; and 8 defendants have been charged with other violent crimes.